 When a game is suffering from low FPS, sometimes it has a lot to do with the speed of the processor, or the settings of the game being played are too high.

-How do we fix the low frames per second problem then
+How do we fix the low frames per second problem

 There could also be an issue with the video card’s driver.
 From our experience, AMD is usually the culprit in bad graphics card drivers when compared to NVIDIA.
 A simple driver upgrade could fix the problem, but it may boil down to how fast the manufacturer releases the update.